 What is the importance of Janta Varisai?

-- 1. It helps in the development of musical skills and also aids in memory retention.
+- Development of musical skills and also aids in memory retention.

-- 4. It helps establish the tonic note or starting note of the composition.
+- Establishes the tonic note or starting note of the composition.

-- 5. It also helps to establish the mode, or scale, of the composition.
+- Understanding the mode, or scale, of the composition.

 Janta Varisai-Carnatic music dates all the way back to ancient times.
 This varisai originates in Sangam literature.
 This varisai is one of the primary melodic phrases in Carnatic music.
 It consists of seven notes arranged in a particular order.
 The term originates in South Indian folk music.